-Berkeley City College endeavors to accurately and fairly present its programs and its policies to the public.
-Those responsible for the preparation of this catalog, the class schedule and all other public announcements make every effort to ensure that the information presented is correct and up to date.
-However, Berkeley City College reserves the right to add, amend or repeal any rules, regulations, policies and procedures.
-The college assumes no responsibility for program changes or publication errors beyond its control.
-Please check our Web site at www.berkeleycitycollege. edu for the most current information.
+Berkeley City College endeavors to accurately and fairly present its programs, course descriptions, schedules and policies and to ensure that all information presented here is correct and current as of the date of its release.
+Berkeley City College assumes no responsibility for administrative or publication errors.
+In addition, Berkeley City College reserves the right to add, amend, modify or withdraw any of its policies, course descriptions, class schedules or other information reflected here from time to time.
+Please check our website at http:www. berkeleycitycollege.edu for our catalog supplement and the most current, available information.